varteaga5/phase-3-say-hello-ruby/README.md

 # Say Hello - Default Arguments Lab

-## Objectives
+## Learning Goals

-1. Build a method that can be called with an optional argument by defining that method with a default argument.
+- Build a method that can be called with an optional argument by defining that method with a default argument.

 ## Instructions